 San Fernando Valley Criminal Threats Lawyer

-WHAT IS YOUR BEST STRATEGY IF YOU HAVE A CRIMINAL THREATS (PENAL CODE SECTION 422) CASE IN LOS ANGELES?
+WHAT IS YOUR BEST STRATEGY IF YOU HAVE A CRIMINAL THREATS (PENAL CODE SECTION 422) CASE?

 WHY ARE CRIMINAL THREAT CASES TREATED SO SERIOUSLY?

-THE LAW ON CRIMINAL THREATS IN LOS ANGELES
+THE LAW ON CRIMINAL THREATS IN SAN FERNANDO VALLEY

 To willfully threaten to commit a crime which is likely to result in death or great bodily injury is considered a criminal threat and is punishable under California Penal Code section 422.
 The threat can be verbal, written, or by electronic communication and the person making the threat has to have the specific intent of making a threat.